-In this case, nurses will part-time study at university and work their regular job.
-Most of the time it will be a bachelor’s or master’s degree in nursing with desirable specialization.
-After completing the program they can practice a new position within the organization or get promoted faster.
+In this case, nurses will study part-time at university and work their regular job.
+Most of the time, it will be a bachelor’s or master’s degree in nursing with a desirable specialization.
+After completing the program, they can practice a new position within the organization or get promoted faster.

-Since there are so many specializations and areas in medicine nurses always need to learn in order to stay up to date.
-Often it happens during the continuing education within which is normally organized by the employer in the form of the workshops or such.
-Nurses learn something new but also get paid for this because usually, courses counted as working hours.
+Since there are so many specializations and areas in medicine, nurses, always need to learn in order to stay up to date.
+Often it happens during continuing education, which is normally organized by the employer in the form of workshops or such.

 And of course, don’t forget about the high salary!
 Germany is one of the best places to work as a nurse because it’s paid very well!
-Read my other posts about the salary of nurses and salaries in Germany so you will be aware of these numbers.
-Also, check out the platform Gehalt.de there you can find the most reliable numbers on wages in Germany.
+Read other articles about the salary of nurses and salaries in Germany so you will be aware of these numbers.